 What most people never see, however, is what goes into engineering, manufacturing, and building the final home.
-That’s why we put together this digital tour of our manufacturing facility where all of the magic that goes into panel built construction happens.
+That’s why we put together this step-by-step guide of what goes into manufacturing the panels that comprise a Barden home.

 Before Panel Built Home Manufacturing Comes Engineering

 Engineering is one of the phases that is sometimes forgotten about when people picture panel built home construction.
 Sandwiched between the design phase and the manufacturing phase, engineering is an important step for aligning all teams’ efforts.

 After the drafting and design process is completed on the home, the team of designers at North American Truss (our manufacturing division) use MiTek E-frame engineering software to break down the plan into individual components for manufacturing.

 They design each part individually, keeping in mind factors such as:

 Making sure that all of these factors, and more, are considered helps to ensure that there are no issues during the building phase of the project and, more importantly, ensures the new homeowners do not encounter issues after moving in.